-For 15 years, B2B leaders treated DAU/WAU/MAU as something B2C companies obsessed over.
+For 15+ years, B2B leaders with per seat models treated DAU/WAU/MAU as something B2C companies obsessed over.
 We had ARR.
 We had NRR.
 We had logo retention.
-Engagement was a “nice to have” buried somewhere on the customer success dashboard, usually phrased as “license utilization” so it sounded more enterprise.
+Engagement was a “nice to have” buried somewhere on the customer success dashboard, usually phrased as “utilization” that no one tracked for real.
+And hid from if it was zero.

 In B2B + AI, daily, weekly and monthly active users are now the single most predictive lighthouse metric you have.
 More than ARR growth.
 More than NPS.
 More than seat expansion.
 In the agent era, engagement isn’t a vanity number.
 It’s the leading indicator of every other number you care about: renewal, expansion, churn, even valuation multiple.

-Winston Weinberg at Harvey just shared great metrics showing how usage is arguably the most important metric now in AI + B2B.
-Versus one we sort of kind of ignored pre-AI.
+The CEO at Harvey just shared great metrics showing how usage is arguably the most important metric now in AI + B2B.
+Versus one we sort of kind of ignored pre-AI, outside of those with consumption-based models:

 What Harvey’s CEO Posted